8 Horror Movies Inspired By True Stories

 The Hills Have Eyes (1977)

-The Hills Have Eyes is based off of the 16th century Scottish man, Sawney Bean, who had a total of 14 children (many were products of incest).
-The whole family lived in caves and were cannibals, reportedly responsible for the deaths of more than 1,000 people.
+The Hills Have Eyes is loosely inspired by the terrifying tale of a 16th century Scottish man, Sawney Bean.
+Bean and his 14 children lived in caves and were cannibals, reportedly responsible for the deaths of more than 1,000 people.
 The movie depicts a family stranded in a desert victimized by cannibals, similar to the Bean family.

 Next, these spooky ouija board stories will give you chills.